 MesoWest has been designed for use by National Weather Service meteorologists and other professionals for protection of life and property.
 Comments/suggestions for improvement may be sent to firstname.lastname@example.org.

 The MesoWest Surface Weather Maps allow the user to display surface weather observations in a map framework.
-This convenient interface utilizes the Google Maps API to plot observations at their correct geographic locations on the map.
+This convenient interface takes advantage of open-source interactive map plotting tools to plot observations.

 The stations are plotted as filled-in circles at the location of the station with wind barbs.
 See this page for more information on how to read wind barbs.
 Remember, one full wind barb is 10 knots (5 m/s) while one half wind barb is 5 knots (2.5 m/s).
 Basic observations for a station can be seen by moving the mouse over a station on the map.
 If you click on a station, a pop-display with graphs of observational data, maximum/minimum values, and a link to the Station Interface Page are available.